-2. Slow down!
 Driving too fast is the easiest way to lose control of your car in winter weather.
-In normal conditions, you should have a clearance of three seconds between you and another car.
-In the winter you should increase that distance to a full eight to ten seconds.
+In normal conditions, you should have a distance of three seconds between you and the car in front of you.
+In the winter, you should increase that distance to a full eight to 10 seconds.
 Yes, that does mean you have to give yourself extra time to get around, but you and your host family will be a lot safer for it.

-- Do not panic and do not brake!
+- Do not panic and do not use your brakes.

-- Turn into the skid – meaning turn the wheel in the direction the car is now moving – not always where you want the car to go.
+- Turn the wheel into the skid, meaning turn the wheel in the direction the car is now moving.

 - Wait for the car to slow down to regain control.

-The key to a safe winter for au pairs and host families is driving slowly and carefully; take your time and don’t be afraid to ask for help.
+The key to a safe winter for au pairs and host families is driving slowly and carefully.
+Take your time and don’t be afraid to ask for help.
 We hope you have a wonderful winter season!